dbmi-bgm/cgap-pipeline-main/docs/Pipelines/Base/index-base.rst

 CGAP Pipeline - Base
 ====================

-This is the documentation for the CGAP Pipeline Base module (https://github.com/dbmi-bgm/cgap-pipeline-base)
+This is the documentation for the CGAP Pipelines base module (https://github.com/dbmi-bgm/cgap-pipeline-base).

 .. toctree::
    :maxdepth: 2